 4. Initiate product redesign with IoT

-IoT and sensors are essential components of the PaaS model.
+IoT and sensors are essential components of the EaaS model.
 When renting or leasing your products, there will be upfront costs involved in adding sensors to certain products to measure usage by your customers; for instance, the number of hours an inverter runs.

 You’ll have to connect your product design to manufacturing by integrating your engineering systems and manufacturing system.
 One way to do this is through a PLM-ERP integration to reduce any production errors and ensure that correct data moves from product design to product manufacture in near real-time.